Gemma Collins: Clothing and cosmetics

 In July 2012, Collins launched her debut plus-size clothing collection online, ranging from sizes 16 to 22.
 Collins drew on her own experiences of struggling to find flattering and fashionable clothing in larger sizes and said she was "so happy to be able to offer bigger girls a clothing range that they can show their curves off in."
 In December 2012, Collins attended the Clothes Show Live at the National Exhibition Centre in Birmingham where she had her own stall featuring pieces from her collection that consumers could purchase.
 She returned to the exhibition the following year and won the award for "Best Designer" at the British Plus Size Awards in 2013.
-She also teamed up with fashion brand Simply Be to launch her own collection which included a range of bright prints, dresses and jackets.
-Collins also opened the branches of the store at Highcross Leicester and MetroCentre in Gateshead, cutting the ribbon at the respective launch parties.
-A year later, she opened her own clothing boutique in Brentwood, Gemma Collins Clothing.
-Collins opened a second boutique, Gemma Collins Boutique in November 2014.
+She also teamed up with fashion brand Simply Be to launch her own collection which included a range of bright prints, dresses and jackets, and opened the branches of the store at Highcross Leicester and MetroCentre in Gateshead, cutting the ribbon at the respective launch parties.
+A year later, Collins opened her own clothing boutique in Brentwood, Essex.
+She subsequently moved the Gemma Collins Boutique to a different area of Brentwood in November 2014, before returning to the previous location, albeit in a different building, in June 2017.
 In April 2015, Collins launched her fashion range with women's clothing retailer Evans.

 In November 2017, Collins collaborated with fashion website Boohoo.com to release a clothing range aimed at plus-sized women.
 The following year, she went on to release a collection of swimwear with the retailer.
 In September 2019, Collins released her debut perfume, Diva Pink.
 The unisex fragrance has a guaiac wood, saffron, rose and sandalwood scent, and is described as a "sensual fragrance with luxury oud and diva day undertones".
 Collins has also launched two lipsticks, "Candy" and "Diva" as well as her own range of false eyelashes.